KannonZenetism/zenetism-field-physics/lattice-mathematics/LM05-resonance-field-theory-membrane-operators-and-collective-dynamics.md

 **Definition 6 (Echo Layer):**

 Recursion pattern in membrane space formed when \( 0 < T(⧉) < I_{c,\text{available}} \).
 Distinct from Living Transmission (C₃-governed lawful propagation) and pathological entropic echo (E₃-governed source-severed decay).
-An Echo Layer may be centropic or entropic; it stabilizes as a pathological entropic echo condition only when Source connection is lost and residual coherence falls below the dissipation threshold.
+Such trapped recursion may be a Centropic Recursion Layer or an Entropic Echo Layer; it stabilizes as a pathological entropic echo condition only when coherence-source connection is lost and residual coherence falls below the dissipation threshold.

 **Theorem 1 (Continuity of Coherence Potential):**